-- Significance of Thirunageswaram Temple
+- What are the timings of Thirunageswaram Temple Temple?

-- Festivals celebrated at the Thirunageswaram Temple
+- What are the festivals celebrated at the Thirunageswaram Temple?

-- Poojas and Rituals at Thirunageswaram
+- What are the poojas and Rituals of Thirunageswaram ?

-- Where to stay in Thirunageswaram
+- Where to stay in Thirunageswaram?

-- Where to eat in Thirunageswaram
+- Where to eat in Thirunageswaram?

-- Legend has it that the mythological serpents Aadi Seshan, Dakshan and Kaarkotakan worshipped Shiva here.
-Legend also has it that Nala worshipped Shiva here as in Gowtama muni, Paraasarar and Bhageerata are also associated with legends related to this temple.The king of the nagas, Rahu prayed to Lord Siva and hence this place got the name Thirunageswaram.
-Here Rahu Bhagavan has manifested with both his consorts.
+According to the history of Thirunageswaram, the serpents Aadi Seshan, Dakshan and Kaarkotakan worshipped Shiva here.
+Also, Nala worshipped Shiva here as in Gowtama muni, Paraasarar and Bhageerata also associate with legends that relate this temple.
+Rahu prayed to Shiva and hence this place got the name Thirunageswaram.

-- King Sambumali who had incurred the wrath of sage Kaalangiri, attained moksha after bathing in the temple tank and praying to the Lord and Ambal of this temple.The devas and asuras churned the Paarkadal to obtain amirtham that would free them from death, keeping them alive for ever.
+King Sambumali who had incurred the wrath of sage Kaalangiri, attained moksha after bathing in the temple tank and praying to the Lord and Ambal of this temple.
+Then the devas and asuras churned the Paarkadal to obtain amirtham that would free them from death, keeping them alive for ever.

-- When the amirtham emerged, Lord Vishnu in the guise of Mohini was distributing the amirtham only to the devas.
+When the amirtham emerged, Lord Vishnu in the guise of Mohini was distributing the amirtham only to the devas.
 He was worried that the evil deeds of the asuras will increase multifold if they consumed amirtham.
 Realising this, one of the asuras with the help of the asura guru Sukrachariyar, took the form of a deva and consumed the nectar.
 Suryan and Chandran who noticed this, complained to Lord Narayana.

 - On entering the Eastern gate way, one can find the Vinayaga temple, Balipeedam, Nandeeswarar Mandapam and Dhwaja Sthambam (Flag post).
-On the southern side there is the temple tank.
-On entering the main gopuram, the Deity of Rahu Bhagavan is in the south West corner of the praharam
+Also, On the southern side there is the temple tank.
+Further, On entering the main gopuram, the Deity of Rahu Bhagavan is in the south West corner of the praharam

 - Rahu is the source of plenty.
 Kalathra dosham, puthira dosham, communicable diseases, mental disorders, leprosy, fall in grace are caused by Rahu dosham.
 Praying to Rahu at this sthala helps to rid a person from these factors and also saves the person from all poisonous life forms.
 Trips to holy places, Gnanamarkam are his beneficial aspects.